How to prevent Parkinson's disease?

 Drinking

-• Coffee Coffee is another item to be shown that is protective against Parkinson’s disease.
-Not only does it help decrease the risk of Parkinson’s disease, it also helps improve Parkinson’s disease symptoms including motor and non-motor symptoms.
+• Coffee Coffee is another item that demonstrates its protective impact against Parkinson’s disease.
+Not only does it help reduce the risk of developing Parkinson’s disease, it also helps improve and mitigate Parkinson’s disease symptoms including motor and non-motor symptoms.

 Exercise

 Exercise and physical therapy have long been proven beneficial to the health of Parkinson’s disease patients.
-Both exercise and Physical therapy improve health through a variety of means including increasing lung capacity and bone density, boosting muscle strength and coordination, increasing the production of dopamine, and refreshing the brain.
+Both exercise and Physical therapy improve health through a variety of ways including increasing lung capacity and bone density, boosting muscle strength and coordination, elevating the production of dopamine, and refreshing the brain.

-A recent review has shown that the risk of developing Parkinson’s disease is inversely associated with the amount of exercise throughout life.
-The review also found that exercise presents more benefits for people of 30-40 years and those at the end of life.
+For instance, a recent review has shown that the risk of developing Parkinson’s disease is inversely associated with the amount of exercise throughout life.
+The review also found that exercise presents more benefits for people at age 30-40 years and those at the end of life.
 People practicing physical activities during those two periods bear a 40% lower chance of developing Parkinson’s disease compared to those without practicing physical activities.

 Previous